Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 }
 ```

-The part of this code that determines where the diamond pops up is this line:
+The part of this code that determines where the cupcake pops up is this line:

 ```js
 let hole = holes[0];